xulihang/ImageTrans_chrome_extension/README.md

 * **Screen capture OCR** (**CTRL+SHIFT+L**) — draw a region to recognize/translate it.
 The recognized area stays with your selection; copy text, read it aloud, or re-pick a new region.
 * **Camera translate** — allow camera access and translate what it sees.
 * **Start/Stop Auto Translating** — automatically translate the images currently in the viewport.

-### Translate a whole page by scrolling (auto-translate)

-Instead of translating every image one by one, turn on auto-translate and just scroll:

-1. In the **Options** page → **Automation**, check **Auto-scroll during auto-translate** so the extension keeps translating the next images as you scroll.
-2. Open the extension popup and press **Start Auto Translating**.
-3. Scroll through the page.
-Images that come into view are translated automatically — there's no need to click each one.

-Scroll through the whole page and the images translate as they appear on screen.
+Enable auto scrolling to translate all the images.

 ## Local PaddleOCR vs. ImageTrans server